 A person may enter drug addiction counseling near me with only a limited belief in the worth of changing.
 For a person with low self-esteem or the need to overcome serious past trauma, DBT may be an ideal first step for preparing a person to change in healthy ways.
 Because addiction treatment is an ongoing process, it may be necessary to switch to CBT at some point during treatment.

 There is no single right way to treat addiction according to SAMHSA.
-A type of therapy that works for a person early on in treatment may need to change after weeks or months.
+A type of therapy that works for a person early on in treatment may need to change after a few weeks or months.
 The goal of talk therapy is to give patients the tools they need to cope with stress and effectively manage temptations.
-Patients who learn ways to cope with each day’s problems are better equipped for living sober long term.
+Patients who learn ways to cope with each day’s problems, are better equipped for living sober long-term.

 CBT and DBT are proven methods for helping people turn away from a destructive lifestyle.
 Because the techniques set realistic goals and guide a person through achieving them, they create lasting change in a person’s life.